rmuif/docs/docs/pages.md

 :::info

-Page components are located in the `/src` directory of your project.
+Page components are in the `/src` directory of your project.

 :::

-There are three files in total and they look like:
+There are three files in total, and they look like:

 <Tabs
 defaultValue="index.js"